How many times has life slapped you in the face with something unexpected?

 Well, most of us have experienced that a lot of time.
 We all have problems and they will never go away.
 They will just change form.

-One time you may be struggling with health, the next with money, and still the next with relationships.
+At one point, you may be struggling with health and then money.
+And the next thing you know, you’re having problems with your relationships.
 That is both the curse and blessing of life.

 Behind the Scenes of Problems

 Nothing becomes a problem until you label it so.

 You’ve probably noticed that different people have different opinions of what problems are and how much attention should be given to them.
 This means that problems exist in our heads.